Get Directions

 Major attractions include Fort Ticonderoga (America’s Fort), Mount Defiance, Hancock House, Ticonderoga Heritage Museum, La Chute River Walk Trail, and Bicentennial Park.
 Ticonderoga also boasts a public beach on crystal clear Lake George, a golf course in historic Lord Howe Valley, hiking trails with awesome vistas, fishing locations and boat launches on both lakes.

 Montcalm Street, through the heart of the hamlet, is dotted with great eateries, art galleries, and specialty shops offering unique finds.
+To help plan your visit, we’ve put together a guide to the top 10 things to do in Ticonderoga, covering everything from historic sites to local favorites.

 Downtown Revitalization Initiative